SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 - added more [String]({{ "/commands/string" | relative_url }}) commands, such as Remove Section, String Hash etc.
 - added [Button Get Own ID command]({{ "/commands/button#buttongetownid" | relative_url }})
 - added more [Twitch commands]({{ "/commands/twitch" | relative_url }}): Create Clip, Get Channel Info, Get Stream Info, Create Marker, Create Poll, Create Prediction and more
-- added [Trigger Extension Trigger]({{ "/commands/trigger#triggerextensiontriggers" | relative_url }}) command which is the same as triggering an extension from a Transmitter.
+- added [Trigger Extension Trigger]({{ "/commands/trigger#triggerextensiontriggers" | relative_url }}) command which is the same as triggering an extension from a Bridge.
 This way you can pass parameters from one button to another and make it behave similar to functions in programming
 - [Fetch OBS Data]({{ "/commands/obs-general#fetchobsdata" | relative_url }}) command now retrieves the whole response object from OBSWS if Fetch Value is empty.
 Same applies for HTTP Request as well.
 - [Comments]({{ "/commands/misc#comment" | relative_url }}) can now contain nested commands, super useful for organizing your commands
 - Removed Statement: And and Or commands, you can now add them directly in the If Statement command by pressing the command's **+** button